A deeper level of protection

 Yes, if you do not want to share your NFTs or content on the public IPFS network, submarining is a great new feature for you to try out.

-Unfortunately, no. If you want to make a file public that’s been submarined, you’ll have to upload it again.
+Yes!
+If you want to make a file public that’s been submarined, simply go into your account and set that file to 'public.'

 Submarining is available for all Pro plan users of Pinata.
 To get started, simply sign up for an account with Pinata.
 For only $20 a month, you’ll be able to store your content, create your own dedicated gateway, and begin submarining any files you want.